 Here are some things to know before you begin this process.

-Insert the Signup Form Block
+Insert the Signup Form block

-- Click Create Campaign.
+Click the Create icon.

 Click Landing Page.

-Customize the Signup Form Block
+Edit the Signup Form block

 The Signup Form block can be used as-is, or you can customize it to fit your brand.

 To customize the form fields, button text, block styles, and confirmation message follow these steps.

 In your layout, click the Signup Form block.

 On the Content tab, check the box next to fields you want to add to your form.